plotly/academy/_react/3-with-plotly.md

 }
 ```

-We only want to render the current temperature and the forecast when we have data though, so lets add a ternary operator to check that `this.state.data.list` exists:
+We only want to render the current temperature and the forecast when we have data though, so let's add a ternary operator to check that `this.state.data.list` exists:

 ```JS
 // App.js